 - It doesn’t come with a case, only with rubber protection around the edges

 - The User’s Guide

-But, car enthusiasts and professional mechanics find this device a pleasure to use and believe this unit is a real deal.
+But, average car owners or enthusiasts will find Foxwell NT301 a pleasure to use and believe this unit is a real deal.
 We agree.